agda/agda-stdlib/paper/paper.md

 # Testing

-One of the advantages of ITPs is that correctness proofs are regarded as an integral part of creating a collection of structures and operations.
+One of the advantages of ITPs is that correctness proofs are regarded as an integral part of creating a collection of operations.
 Thus there is no need for test suites to verify functional correctness.
 However the library’s test suite does address two critical areas.
 First is the foreign function interface with the underlying operating system (e.g., reading from the command line, file access, timers).